nikih94/iaq-arrs/README.md

 Copy the server public key to the */ssh_keys* folder on the raspi.
 The server's ssh public key must be named *server.pub*.

-## Create new user and disable autologin
+## Create new user and set permissions and disable autologin

 Please insert the SD card in the raspi and start the system.
 Enter the user shell in some way.